 - Compatibility with the Military - If we are going to form a militia or work with ex military units to help fight some invading force or help to restore rule of law, being able to use military ammo reserves and share magazines is hugely beneficial.
 Exotic calibers are going to be hard to get resupplied.

 - Availability via Scavenging - Another benefit of these being so popular and being used by the military is that the dead will leave behind ammo and compatible parts to use in or repair any ARs you own.
-It bears specific mention because you never know how bad you may need to find it if SHTF or WROL ever happens.
+It bears specific mention because you never know how bad you may need to find something if SHTF or WROL ever happens.

 - Reliability - Despite what some crazy guys who still latch onto the early problems of the AR in Vietnam will tell you, the AR is reliable and durable.
 Filthy 14 went 40,000 rounds without much problem or cleaning and my experience has led me to believe that with these better-than-space-age materials being used today actually make the AR platform ridiculously reliable.
 Don't think an AR is a jam waiting to happen - they will run for a LONG time with very little upkeep!
 Besides, who has 40k worth of stored bullets and will shoot them through a single gun?
 (Really, how many people out there will honestly shoot 40k rounds of anything in their lifetime?
 You'd be replacing the barrel long before that point, typically.)
 This is a durable machine we're talking about - even the cheap ones!